The 50th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 7 - 9, 2005.

 The winners of the 50th Anniversary CSEF Alumni Awards were Jeffrey Carlson, Mountain View Core Knowledge School in Canon City, grade 6 for the project Going for a Spin With Gravity and Jessie Chavez, Sierra Grande Jr/Sr High School in Blanca, grade 11 for the project Sprouts vs. Nodes: Establishing a Correlation Between Burn Severity and Sprout Density in Populus t.

-The winners of the Board of Directors sponsored Pioneers of Science Awards were:
+The winners of the Pioneers of Science Awards were:

-Noah Fischer, St. Columba School in Durango, grade 7 for the project The Effects of De-Icers on Car Metal
+Noah Fischer, St. Columba School in Durango, grade 7 for the project The Effects of De-Icers on Car Metal; and

 Connor Spaeth, Pagosa Springs Intermediate School in Pagosa Springs, grade 6 for the project Litter Layer's Effect on the Hydrophobicity of Soil After a Wildfire.